 Ulcerative colitis can occur at any age, but it is most often diagnosed in people ages 15 to 35 and, less commonly, in people ages 50 to 75.

 Men and women are equally at risk for developing ulcerative colitis.

 Ulcerative colitis tends to run in families.
 People who have a first-degree relative (father, mother, brother, sister) with ulcerative colitis have a significantly greater risk of developing the disorder.

 Race and Ethnicity

 Crohn disease and ulcerative colitis are more common among whites than people of other races.
 Jews of Eastern European (Ashkenazi) descent are at especially high risk.
 However, rates of inflammatory bowel disease have been increasing among other racial and ethnic groups.

 Smoking appears to decrease the risk of developing ulcerative colitis.
 (Smoking, however, should never be used to protect against ulcerative colitis.)
 Conversely, smoking increases the risk of developing Crohn disease, and can worsen the course of the disease.

-Removal of the appendix (appendectomy) may possibly reduce the risk for developing ulcerative colitis, but increase the risk for Crohn disease.
+Removal of the appendix (appendectomy) may possibly reduce the risk of developing ulcerative colitis but increase the risk for Crohn disease.

 The two major inflammatory bowel diseases, ulcerative colitis and Crohn disease, share certain characteristics: